chmerdon/GradientRobustMultiPhysics.jl/docs/src/pdedescription.md

 ## Boundary Data

 BoundaryOperators carry the boundary data for each unknown.
-Each regions can have a different AbstractBoundaryType.
+Each regions can have a different AbstractBoundaryType and an associated data function that satisfies the interface function data!(result,x) or function data!(result,x,t) if it is also time-dependent.

 So far only DirichletBoundaryData is possible, as most other types can be implemented differently:
 - NeumannBoundary can be implemented as a RhsOperator with on_boundary = true